apache/openwhisk/docs/actions.md

 **Attention:** Swift actions run in a Linux environment.
 Swift on Linux is still in development, and OpenWhisk usually uses the latest available release, which is not necessarily stable.
 In addition, the version of Swift that is used with OpenWhisk might be inconsistent with versions of Swift from stable releases of XCode on MacOS.

-## Creating docker actions
+## Creating Docker actions

-With OpenWhisk docker actions, you can write your actions in any language.
+With OpenWhisk Docker actions, you can write your actions in any language.

 Your code is compiled into a executable binary and embedded into a Docker image.
 The binary program interacts with the system by taking input from `stdin` and replying through `stdout`.

 As a prerequisite, you must have a Docker Hub account.
 To set up a free Docker ID and account, go to [Docker Hub](https://hub.docker.com).

 For the instructions that follow, assume that the user ID is "janesmith" and the password is "janes_password".
-Assuming that the CLI has already been set up, there are three steps needed to set up a custom binary for use by OpenWhisk.
+Assuming that the CLI has already been set up, three steps are required to set up a custom binary for use by OpenWhisk.
 After that, the uploaded Docker image can be used as an action.

-1. Download the docker skeleton.
+1. Download the Docker skeleton.
 You can download it by using the CLI as follows:

   ```
   $ wsk sdk install docker
   ```
   ```
-  The docker skeleton is now installed at the current directory.
+  The Docker skeleton is now installed at the current directory.
   ```

   ```